 Accommodation can be rented directly from a landlord, letting agent or a private halls provider.
 Most agencies charge tenants an agency fee, although some don’t.
 Agencies must clearly advertise their fee if they charge one.
 Typically students will approach many providers directly either in person, by phone or online.
 Many also find accommodation by asking friends for recommendations or websites such as Zoopla.

-The AberSU Housing Fair in mid-November is another great opportunity for you to start a conversation with the local providers as well as find more information on how to find the perfect accommodation.
+The AberSU Housing Fair is another great opportunity for you to start a conversation with the local providers as well as find more information on how to find the perfect accommodation.
 We carefully scrutinise who is invited, ensuring all attendees are registered with Rent Smart Wales.
 Our Student Advisor is also on-hand to provide advice and information on your rights and responsibilities in relation to tenancy agreements, bills, security, energy saving and much more.

 Rent Smart Wales